-A denied social security disability claim can be daunting.
+We know that a denied social security disability claim can be daunting.
 You may be relying on benefits to pay medical bills, living costs and other expenses.
 To suddenly face the possibility you might not get support for these needs can be distressing.
-Fortunately, an appeals process is available.

 When dealing with a denied social security disability claim, you have time limitations.
 You will want to: